akky709/vscode-alt-generator-with-gemini/README.md

 2. Press `Cmd+Shift+P` (Windows: `Ctrl+Shift+P`)
 3. Select "Generate aria-label attribute for video tags"

+### Insertion Modes

+The extension supports two insertion modes for both **images (ALT)** and **videos (aria-label/descriptions)**:

+**Manual Mode (Default):**
+- Generated text is shown in a preview dialog before insertion
+- You can review and edit the text before applying
+- Allows you to accept, modify, or reject each suggestion
+- Recommended for quality control and batch processing

+**Auto Mode:**
+- Generated text is inserted immediately into your code
+- Best for quick workflows and when you trust the AI output
+- No additional confirmation required

+**To change the insertion mode:**
+1. Press `Cmd+,` (Windows: `Ctrl+,`) to open Settings
+2. Search for "Alt Generator: Insertion Mode"
+3. Choose "Auto" or "Manual"

+### Video Description Modes

+**Standard Mode (Default):**
+- Generates a short aria-label (max 10 words) describing the video's purpose or function
+- Inserted as `aria-label` attribute on the `<video>` tag
+- Follows accessibility best practices

+**Detailed Mode:**
+- Generates comprehensive description (max 50 words) including visual content
+- Inserted as an HTML comment near the video tag (not as aria-label)
+- Comment format automatically adapts to file type:
+  - HTML: `<!-- Video description: ... -->`
+  - JSX/TSX: `{/* Video description: ... */}`
+  - PHP: `<?php /* Video description: ... */ ?>`
+- Useful for creating text manuscripts for audio descriptions

 ## Decorative Images

 Images with these keywords in filename are automatically assigned `alt=""`: